Niracash/JobNotesAPI/README.md

 ### Dependencies

-- **EntityFrameworkCore**: This is a vital dependency, responsible for all database operations.
+- **EntityFrameworkCore**: This is a dependency that is responsible for all database operations.
 - **SQLServer**: Dependency used for database integration.
 - **Tools**: Required for migrations and update database.
 - **JobNotesAPI.Data**: Within this namespace, you'll find the `JobsDbContext`.
 This context ensures seamless integration with the database for all CRUD operations.